Joshua-Ghent/pivoting-with-relays/README.md

 - mknod, nc, ftp, and basic shell commands for relay setup and file transfers

 ## Steps
+Step 1: Redirect File into Netcat on Windows XP
+On the Windows XP virtual machine, I created a text file named super_secret_file.txt containing the phrase:
+“This is the secret formula!
+It must be protected at all costs!”
+Then, I redirected the contents of this file into a Netcat listener running on port 8080.

-Ref 1: Windows XP — Netcat Listener Setup
+Ref 1: Windows XP → Netcat Listener

-Screenshot showing the name of the Windows XP VM and the command that redirects the contents of super_secret_file.txt into Netcat (port 8080).
+Screenshot shows the Windows XP VM name and the command used to redirect the contents of super_secret_file.txt into a Netcat listener on port 8080.

+Step 2: Create Forward Relay on MS2
+On the MS2 virtual machine, I created a named pipe and used Netcat to establish a forward relay.
+This relay listened on port 2222 and forwarded incoming data to port 8080 on the Windows XP machine.
+This step allowed external systems (like Kali) to indirectly access the internal Windows XP system through MS2.

-Ref 2: MS2 — Netcat Forward Relay
+Ref 2: MS2 → Netcat Forward Relay

-Screenshot showing the name of the MS2 VM, the mknod pipe setup, the Netcat relay command (e.g., nc -nlvp 2222 < mypipe | nc <XP-IP> 8080) and an active connection forwarding the file to Kali.
+Screenshot shows the MS2 VM name, the named pipe creation, the Netcat relay command, and an active connection forwarding the secret file from Windows XP to Kali.

+Step 3: Connect from Kali and Retrieve the Secret
+On the Kali Linux virtual machine, I connected to the relay hosted on MS2.
+Once connected, the contents of the super_secret_file.txt were immediately displayed in the terminal, confirming that the relay and redirection setup worked as intended.

-Ref 3: Kali — Receiving the Secret Formula
+Ref 3: Kali → Received Secret Formula

-Screenshot showing the command used on Kali to connect to the MS2 relay (nc <MS2-IP> 2222) and display of the secret contents from the Windows XP file.
+Screenshot shows the command executed on Kali to connect to the MS2 relay and the successful display of the secret contents from the Windows XP file.